duckworthd/craftdoor/README.md

      Hostname 192.168.0.9  # Your IP address may vary!
      User pi
    ```
-1. Copy the contents of `release/` to the Raspberry Pi and run it.
-This will
+1. Copy the contents of `release/` to `/home/pi/craftdoor` on the Raspberry
-   launch a webserver on port :8080.
+   Pi and run it.
+This will launch a webserver on port :8080.
    ```
    $ bash scripts/deploy.sh
    ```